jundalisay/sp/content/en/material/fallacies/scam.md

 {{< i s="/graphics/physics/einstein.jpg" a="Einstein" c="David Hume's system of critical thinking involves chasing the train of ideas to find the origin idea" >}}

-It would have been better to sleep for 100 years achieving nothing than waste so much time and effort achieving the same nothing.
-This is because like the blockchain exaxmple, the wasted effort is actually a negative.
+It would have been better for physicists to sleep for 100 years achieving nothing than waste so much time and effort achieving the same nothing.
+This is because like the blockchain example, the wasted effort is actually a negative.
+It follows that the funding for the Large Hadron Collider, for example, is really a loss to society since the Higgs boson is totally useless.

-Lorentz and Poincare were wise to keep time psychological and avoided the temptation to use physical light as the basis for psychological time:
+Lorentz and Poincare were wise to keep time psychological, avoiding the temptation to use physical light as the basis for psychological time:

 {{< q a="Henri Poincare" c="The Measure of Time" >}}
 We have not a direct intuition of the equality of 2 intervals of time.
 The persons who believe they possess this intuition are dupes of an illusion.
 What do I mean when I say, from 12 noon to 1 pm, the same time passes as from 2 pm to 3 pm?